CreditCards.com’s industry analyst Ted Rossman shares his cash-back strategy and what cards he may add to his wallet next.

 To that end, we’re strongly considering signing up for the Wells Fargo Propel American Express® Card.
 We’re drawn by its 30,000-point sign-up bonus (worth $300 in cash) and triple points on dining, travel, transit and gas, all without an annual fee.
 You have to spend $3,000 in the first three months to get the bonus.
 The Disney trip could be perfect timing.

 I’m also thinking about the Chase Sapphire Preferred Card.
-Its sign-up bonus is more generous (50,000 points after you spend $4,000 on purchases in the first 3 months from account opening), but it charges an annual fee ($95, waived the first year) and offers 2 points per dollar of travel spending, not three.
+Its sign-up bonus is more generous (60,000 points after you spend $4,000 on purchases in the first 3 months from account opening), but it charges an annual fee ($95) and offers 2 points per dollar of travel spending, not three.
 My current plan is to get the Propel card first and reconsider the Sapphire Preferred in a few months.